-The period known as the Progressive Era spanned the late 1800s to the 1920s.
-The political and social changes which occurred during this time were a direct response to the corruption and the greed displayed by powerful Robber Barons and tycoons from other industries.
+The Progressive Era spanned the late 1800s to the 1920s.
+The political and social changes which occurred during this time were a direct response to the corruption and the greed displayed by powerful Robber Barons and tycoons during the Gilded Age.

 America continues to benefit from the many reforms that were proposed and then enacted as a result of the Progressive Era.

-The idea of referendum, recall, and initiative was one that gave voters the power to freely vote for the candidate and the legislation that best served them
+The idea of referendums, recall, and initiative was one to give voters greater power over legislation and the lawmakers and politicians who served them.

-Among the other reforms that the Progressive Era saw were laws to regulate and limit dangerous child labor and laws which created the 8-hour work day for adult laborers.
+Among the other reforms that the Progressive Era saw were laws to regulate and limit dangerous child labor and laws which created the 8-hour work day and 40-hour work week.